ftcconsultoria/siscontRestaurantesV2/README.md

 the configuration screen loads a company, the app records the device UUID, model and OS version in this table and sends the data directly to Supabase so administrators can approve access.
+The `uuid` column is unique, preventing the same device from being inserted multiple times.

 The client form displays a map using the `google_maps_flutter` plugin, which has been upgraded to version 2.12.3.